Republicans (Brazil)

+As the PRB, it was the party of former Vice President of Brazil José Alencar, where it was part of Luiz Inácio Lula da Silva's government.
+While it also supported Dilma Rousseff until her impeachment, it was one of the closest allies of the Bolsonaro government, and Vice President Hamilton Mourão joined the party at the tail end of his tenure in 2022.

 History

 The party was founded in August 2005 as the Municipalist Renovator Party by pastors of the Universal Church of the Kingdom of God.
 Lula's Vice President José Alencar moved to PRB on 2005 after leaving the Liberal Party.
-In March 2006, the party was renamed the Brazilian Republican Party.
+In March 2006, the party was renamed the Brazilian Republican Party as a suggestion by Alencar.

 The Brazilian Republican Party first fought against President Luiz Inácio Lula da Silva, then rallied behind him after his re-election in 2006.
-According to one study, the PRB has been supportive of the Lula da Silva and Rousseff presidencies “on the basis of their concern for social democracy and for eliminating inequality.”
-However, later PRB started to join the new rising wave conservativism and anti-petism in Brazil and all of the PRB's deputies voted in favor of Dilma's impeachment.
+According to one study, the PRB was supportive of the Lula da Silva and Rousseff presidencies “on the basis of their concern for social democracy and for eliminating inequality.”
+However, later the PRB started to join the new rising wave of conservativism and anti-petism in Brazil and all of the PRB's deputies voted in favor of Dilma's impeachment.

 They then supported the government of Michel Temer.
-In the 2018 presidential election, the Brazilian Republican Party supports the candidate of the Brazilian Social Democracy Party, Geraldo Alckmin.
-Currently the party supports President Jair Bolsonaro, joining him due strong ideological affinity.
+In the 2018 presidential election, the Brazilian Republican Party supported the candidate of the Brazilian Social Democracy Party, Geraldo Alckmin.
+Afterwards the party started to switch its support to President Jair Bolsonaro, reflecting their strong ideological affinity.
 For the 2022 Brazilian general election, the Republicans formed a coalition with the Liberal Party (PL) and the Progressives (PP) in order to support Jair Bolsonaro's 2022 presidential campaign.
 Candidates launched by the Republicans had their image heavily associated and sometimes were endorsed by Bolsonaro.

-In August 2019 the Brazilian Republican Party changed its name into Republicanos.
-Justifying as "the name change reinforces the reformulation of the party's program and statute, “consolidating the position as a party conservative in customs and liberal in the economy”, seeking to emulate the American Republican Party.
-The name change came with an manifesto adopting a resolute socially conservative position defending christian values, the traditional family and private property.
+In August 2019, the Brazilian Republican Party changed its name into Republicanos.
+Justifying as "the name change reinforces the reformulation of the party's program and statutes... consolidating its position as a party conservative in customs and liberal in the economy”, seeking to emulate the American Republican Party.
+The name change came with a manifesto adopting a resolutely socially conservative position defending Christian values, the traditional family and private property.

 Participation

-The party leader as of 2024 was Vitor Paulo dos Santos.
+The party leader as of 2024 was Marcos Pereira.

 The party's most important members are Bishop Marcelo Crivella, Rio de Janeiro senator and nephew of Universal's founder Bishop Edir Macedo, journalist Celso Russomanno and former Vice-President José Alencar.
 Famous football player Ronaldinho, also known as Ronaldo de Assis Moreira, joined the party in March 2018.

 Statistics

 In 2022, it had 495,136 members.

-In 2012, 80% of the members were Catholic, 20% evangelical, including 6 from the universal Church.
+In 2012, 80% of its members were Catholic and 20% evangelical, including six from the universal Church.